urschrei/geojson_d3/README.md

 # `GeoJSON_D3`

 ## Introduction
-D3 expects the rings of input Polygons to be oriented in [a different order](https://github.com/d3/d3-geo/pull/79) than the [GeoJSON RFC 7946](https://tools.ietf.org/html/rfc7946#section-3.1.6) specification, which can lead to unexpected errors.
-This binary converts `RFC 7946`-compliant input containing Polygons and / or MultiPolygons to D3-compliant ring orientation, or vice-versa.
+d3-geo uses spherical (as opposed to planar) polygons, and expects the rings of input polygons which are _smaller than a hemisphere_ to be oriented in [a different order](https://github.com/d3/d3-geo/pull/79) than the [GeoJSON RFC 7946](https://tools.ietf.org/html/rfc7946#section-3.1.6) specification, which can lead to unexpected errors.
+This binary converts `RFC 7946`-compliant input containing Polygons and / or MultiPolygons to d3-geo-compliant ring orientation, or vice-versa.

 ## Installation
 Install it using `cargo install geojson_d3`, or download a [binary](#binaries) and put it on your $PATH.